 Healthy hydration, aid for success!

-During the third week of March and during Canadian Water Week, preschool and elementary school students are invited to take part in the Tchin-tchin Challenge along with Day are staff and lunch time supervisors.
-In addition to promoting water and developing healthy water knowledge, the Challenge goes along at lunchtime accompanied with water and toasting all together.
+During the third week of March, Canadian Water Week, preschool and elementary school students are invited to take part in the Tchin-tchin Challenge along with school staff and lunch time supervisors.
+In addition to promoting water and developing healthy water knowledge, the Challenge goes along at lunchtime accompanied with water and toasting alltogether.

-Do you have kindergarten children ages 4-5 years old?
-Then we’d like to invite you to check out our Rigol’eau Challenge material, which is adaptable.
+Do you have preschool children?
+Then we’d like to invite you to check out our Mr. FunWater Challenge material, which is adaptable.

 - Suggested plans

 Keep the Challenge alive with Tchin-tchin Champions or use any other means you can to help promote water consumption.
-Use the Tchin-Tchin Challenge Activity Kit for inspiration.
+Use the Tchin-Tchin Challenge supplementary Guide (comming soon).

 A school promoting water consumption

-To help children develop a water reflex to consumption it regularly, it should be easily accessible in schools at all times.
+To help children develop a water reflex to consume it regularly, it should be easily accessible in schools at all times.
 There are several ways to make water visible and enticing to students.